Ultimate Duty Station: Afghanistan

 Deploying IAs are met at the terminal (Bagram or Kandahar) upon arrival in country.
 From this point forward, until the IA is handed off to their new gaining command, NAVCENT FWD HQ Afghanistan will arrange transient berthing, follow on transportation, and country briefings.

-- IA Sailors enroute Afghanistan should review the Pre-Deployment Afghanistan Reading List and accomplish as much of the reading requirements as possible.
-This reading list, provided by General J. N. Mattis, Commander, U.S. Joint Forces Command, prepares IA's for the critical mission of successful interface with Afghanistan citizens.
+- IA Sailors en route Afghanistan should review the U.S. Army Combined Arms Center's Pre-Deployment Afghanistan Reading List and accomplish as much of the reading requirements as possible.
+This reading list prepares IA's for the critical mission of successful interface with Afghanistan citizens.

 - Headstart Dari (advanced language training)